 Who can come to this drop-in group?

-CMHA’s drop in peer-to-peer family support groups are for parents and caregivers of children or young adults experiencing a mental health concern.
+CMHA’s drop-in peer to peer family support groups are for parents and caregivers of children or young adults experiencing a mental health concern or addiction.

 Who is running the group?